MIPT-Oulu/CTlab/README.md

 ## Features

-The CTlab offers its user the opportunity to create the desired X-ray spectrum, to adjust CT imaging parameters (image volume, scan angles, detector element size and detector width, noise, algorithm/geometry specific parameters), to select specific scan geometry, to observe projection data from selected imaging target with polychromatic x-ray spectrum, and to select the specific algorithm for image reconstruction (FBP, least squares, Tikhonov regularization).
+The CTlab offers its user the opportunity

+- [x] to create the desired X-ray spectrum
+- [x] to adjust CT imaging parameters (image volume, scan angles, detector element size and detector width, noise, algorithm/geometry specific parameters)
+- [x] to select specific scan geometry, to observe projection data from selected imaging target with polychromatic x-ray spectrum
+- [x] to select the specific algorithm for image reconstruction (FBP, least squares, Tikhonov regularization)

 ## Versions